ETX-ASU/simcapi-js/README.md

 Here is the list of what you must pass to _expose_.

-variableName - String - name of the variable on the model model        - Object - the model that the variable belongs to. options      - Object
+variableName - String    - name of the variable on the model model        - CapiModel - the model that the variable belongs to. options      - Object
                          - type     - SimCapiValue.TYPES  - the type of the variable.
 By default, pipit will detect the type of the variable.
                          - alias    - String              - nickname of the variable that is only shown via AELP.
 Having '.' in the nickname will group variables that have the same prefix.
                          - readonly - Boolean             - if the variable is readonly

 Inversely, if you want to unexpose your data, you can tell the `CapiAdapter`.